NathanWalker/workshop/docs/chapters/chapter7.md

   <b>Exercise</b>: Use shared lib in mobile app
 </h4>

 You will find that the NativeScript Nx template already set you up with a `CoreModule` so we can just import our shared module there.
-However we will want to create a slim service to help provide for our  `WindowPlatformService` on mobile.
+However we will want to create a slim service to help provide for our  `PlatformWindowService` on mobile.

 Create `apps/mobile/app/modules/core/services/window-mobile.service.ts` with the following: